xssnick/ton-deep-doc/ADNL-TCP-Liteserver.md

 Now, since we already know how to generate TL packets for the Lite API, we can request information about the current TON masterchain block.
 The masterchain block is used in many further requests as an input parameter to indicate the state (moment) in which we need information.

 ##### getMasterchainInfo
-We are looking for the [TL schema we need](https://github.com/ton-blockchain/ton/blob/master/tl/generate/scheme/lite_api.tl#L60), calculate its ID and build the package:
+We are looking for the [TL schema we need](https://github.com/ton-blockchain/ton/blob/master/tl/generate/scheme/lite_api.tl#L60), calculate its ID and build the packet:

 * 4 bytes of packet size in little endian -> 64 + (4+32+(1+4+(1+4+3)+3)) = **116**
 * 32 bytes nonce -> random 32 bytes